 Motor Vehicle Lease Sales Tax - Applies to long-term vehicle leases and is applied at the same rate as the sales and use tax of 6.875 percent.
 Receipts are split among the general fund and two transportation-related funds.
-In FY 2012, \$31.1 million will be deposited in the general fund.
-In FY 2013 and subsequent years, \$32.0 million will be deposited in the general fund.
+Under current law, \$32.0 million will be deposited in the general fund.
 Any remaining receipts are to be split equally between two transportation funds: the county state-aid highway fund and the greater Minnesota transit account.
 However, receipts are not deposited into these funds until the subsequent fiscal year; the receipts remain in the general fund until that time.
 This delay was put in place to ensure the general fund received the full, expected amount of funding.
-Revenues deposited into the county state-aid highway fund are only available for metro roads.
+Revenues deposited into the county state-aid highway fund are only available Carver.
+Dakota.
+Anoka, Scott. for Washington counties' state aid county highways.
+For fiscal year 2014, the metro counties allocation was held at the 2012 level, and all the growth went to greater MN transit.
+In the 2014 legislative session the old formula splitting the excess funds over the \$32 million to the state general fund evenly between metro counties and greater MN transit was put back in place for fiscal year 2015 and thereafter.